compwron/compwron.github.io/_posts/2015-08-28-college-hackathon.md

 - Get your university representatives to tweet
 - Get your professors and faculty sponsors to send an email (or equivalent) to their classes
 - Posters on campus
-- Flyers in the forms
+- Flyers in the dorms
 - School newspaper
 - SHOUT REALLY LOUD
 - everything else you can think of